-We are showcasing three stunning kilim designs which are part of a new collaboration between ISHKAR and the Norwegian Refugee Council.
-Each is handmade individually in an ancient and traditional way, but the finished design has a fresh, contemporary aesthetic.
-This kilim was inspired by the fields of pomegranates growing across Afghanistan.
+We are showcasing three stunning kilim designs from ISHKAR, all made using traditional methods in Afghanistan.
+Although the making process is ancient, the finished design has a fresh, contemporary aesthetic.
+This in the Anar kilim.
+Anar kilim's design was inspired by the fields of pomegranates growing across Afghanistan.
 Anar is the word for pomegranate in Dari.

 Our values and this specific product: